Jakobeha/personal-site/README.md

 `watch.sh` launches a file-watcher and live-server.
 You must have [node.js](https://nodejs.com) and [pnpm](https://www.npmjs.com/package/pnpm) installed.

+`deploy.sh` to deploy to {yourname}.github.io.
+The actual code branch must be named `develop` and the branch with the rendered site will be `site`.
+You also have to do some configuration on GitHub.

 ## File structure

 - `/build`: Contains the build scripts which turn `/site` into `/dist`